v-scornell/MD-100T00-Windows10/Instructions/Labs/0304-Managing local and network printers.md

 4. Switch to SEA-SVR1.

-5. On SEA-SVR1, in Print Management, in the navigation pane, select **Printers With Jobs**.
+5. On SEA-SVR1, in Print Management, expand **Custom Filters** and then select **Printers With Jobs**.
 In the details pane, view that **PostScript Printer** is listed and that it has one job in the queue.

 6. Switch to SEA-CL1.